 Then the ‘Black Plague’ descended on this market, pouring sand into the machinery, which has now culminated in the latest government’s decree that outlaws estate agents from making appointments for applicants to view homes for sale.

-In addition, the government is also trying to advise sellers and buyers to try and change the date for completion of sales already taking place, so as to avoid social interaction with the viral problem.
+In addition, the government is also trying to advise sellers and buyers to try and change the date for completion of sales already taking place, to avoid social interaction with the viral problem.
 A laudable aim in principle, but good luck with its execution.

 Residential property market at a stand-still

-All these measures may be well intentioned, but I hope the Prime Minister and Chancellor understand that the Residential Property Market will be at a stand-still when we get over this pandemic problem and they will need a very big stimulus to get it going again and a radical reform of the Stamp Duty issue will not be a ‘nice to have’, it will be mandatory.
+All these measures may be well intentioned, but I hope the Prime Minister and Chancellor understand that the Residential Property Market will be at a stand-still when we get over this pandemic problem and they will need a very big stimulus to get it going again and radical reform of the Stamp Duty issue will not be a ‘nice to have’, it will be mandatory.

-Undoubtedly, unemployment, which was at an historic low, will soon be 10%, the UK growth is extinguishing as we speak in favour of a recession and after the sugar-rush of the massive amount of quantitative easing, stimulants for the economy will be very important to induce a recovery, particularly now that the interest rates cannot be lowered from their present unheard of levels.
+Undoubtedly, unemployment, which was at a historic low, will soon be 10%, the UK growth is extinguishing as we speak in favour of a recession and after the sugar-rush of the massive amount of quantitative easing, stimulants for the economy will be very important to induce a recovery, particularly now that the interest rates cannot be lowered from their present unheard of levels.

 I hope you are listening Mr. Sunak.
-I know that you have a got a lot on your plate at the moment, but the future success of this nation depends on this, and you have to swallow your political pride and get pragmatic on Stamp Duty.
+I know that you have got a lot on your plate at the moment, but the future success of this nation depends on this, and you have to swallow your political pride and get pragmatic on Stamp Duty.